top of page

 Ludwig was a craftsmen who prided himself on quality work.
 He believed in slow, methodical work, never sacrificing quality for speed.
 He was disenchanted by his work requirements in America, where speed is valued over quality.
 In Europe, Ludwig worked diligently 20 hours a day to support his family, but in America he found it difficult to work steadily because he felt little pride in his new work.

 Ludwig, even though he was a sexton as a young man in his local church, was not a religious man.
-As a sexton, he witnessed the drunken stupor of a priest as well as other occurrences which disgusted him.
+As a sexton, he witnessed the drunken stupor of a priest as well as other occurences which disgusted him.
 He never returned to the church, except after retirement, when he did upholstery work at a convent.

 Edwin remarked that even though his father would have an occasional drink, he never drank to excess or came home drunk.